apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**White House readies itself for operating in a government shutdown**
+**Asia markets fall as investors digest China industrial data and Australian inflation figures**

-You can read more about it [here](https://www.cnn.com/2023/09/26/politics/white-house-prepares-for-government-shutdown/index.html).
+You can read more about it [here](https://www.cnbc.com/2023/09/27/asia-stock-markets-today-live-updates.html).

 ## Requirements
 - Python 3.8